rccyx/thyx/README.md

 Edit freely, keep as many presets as you want, and swap them by copying into `theme.conf`.

 > [!TIP]
 > You can wire a shell function or keybinds to switch presets instantly.
-I personally use `Alt + R` to rotate the login screen with matching [desktop](https://github.com/rccyx/osyx) themes.
+I personally use `Alt + R` to rotate the login with matching [desktop](https://github.com/rccyx/osyx) themes.

 ## Fonts